RBA Interest Rates May 2026: What It Means for Your Mortgage

 What to do RIGHT NOW

-๐Ÿ“Š Run your exact numbers:
+Run your exact numbers:

-Mortgage Calculator โ€” see repayments at current and higher rates
+Mortgage Calculator, see repayments at current and higher rates

-Rate Rise Impact Calculator โ€” how much extra you'd pay per month
+Rate Rise Impact Calculator, how much extra you'd pay per month

-Refinance Calculator โ€” is switching worth it?
+Refinance Calculator, is switching worth it?

 The bigger picture

-The May meeting is the next live event to watch.
-Between now and then, use the time to stress-test your budget, check your offset buffer, and make sure you're on the best rate available.
-You can't control what the RBA does โ€” but you can make sure you're in the best position to absorb it.
+The May meeting is the next one to watch.
+Until then, stress-test your budget, build your buffer, and make sure your rate isn't a dud.
+You can't control the RBA.
+You can put yourself in a better spot before it moves.

 Frequently asked questions